openmorphics/hardware/docs/backends/authoring.md

 - A validated NIR graph (with version tag ensured).
 - A target manifest (HAL) describing hardware capabilities.

-It produces an artifact (string path, JSON blob, or other structured artifact) representing a hardware-ready configuration, or a stub in early stages.
+It produces an artifact (string path, JSON blob, or other structured artifact) representing a hardware-ready configuration, or a preliminary artifact in early stages.

 Interface (pattern used across backends)
 ```rust